Mrc0de/Simple-Php-Framework/README.md

 # Simple-Php-Framework
+- Moved Reasoning to Bottom
+- Cloned Repo To Start Work
+- First Commit From IDE

+# Why I Did This...
 This was an experiment with PHP OOP.<br/>
 I heard someone say 'probably use OOP with PHP and make a nice website'.<br/>
 I wasnt doing that yet.<br/>